Crime & Safety Issues

 One less publicized yet frequent crime is the targeting of yachts and their crew.
 There have been a number of cases, particularly in Antibes, where crew have been mugged when returning to their yacht after a night out.
 Yachts moored in marinas throughout the French Riviera, where security tends to be lax, are sometimes boarded by thieves and have valuable items stolen.

 Big events such as the Cannes Film Festival are targets.
 Cannes has become increasingly dangerous during the festival, with gangs of petty criminals looking for rich pickings.
 Hotel break-ins, purse snatchings and muggings have become commonplace.

 Many criminals and prostitutes come to the area to profit from big events.
 Prostitutes often double as thieves, with groups boarding yachts and while the men are distracted, one excuses herself to go to the bathroom and instead goes from room to room stealing watches, passports, cash, and other valuables.

 Violent crime such as incidents of sexual assault and gun crime are seen as being relatively low compared to other areas around the world when you look at population numbers, but it is on the rise, and according to a number of reports it is more dangerous the further south you travel.
 In particular the French Riviera cities of Marseille, Nice and Corsica have by far the highest crime rates (more about those cities below), where gun crime and gang killings are not uncommon.

-While these incidents usually don’t directly affect travellers to the area, it is something to bear in mind as the organised crime gangs which operate have a distinct hierarchy, and most start at the bottom rung of opportunistic, petty crime and work their way up.
+While these incidents usually don’t directly affect travelers to the area, it is something to bear in mind as the organized crime gangs which operate have a distinct hierarchy, and most start at the bottom rung of opportunistic, petty crime and work their way up.